 Bacterial Meningitis Vaccination Requirement

 During the 2011 Texas legislative session, Texas Senate Bill 1107 (SB 1107) was passed and signed into law.
-Effective January 1, 2012, SB 1107 requires all students under age 30 entering a public or private institution of higher education to receive a vaccination against bacterial meningitis at least ten days before the first day of the semester, or meet certain criteria for declining such a vaccination.
-The term entering student includes all new students to DTS and returning DTS students that have taken the most recent fall or spring semester off from enrollment.
+Effective January 1, 2012, SB 1107 requires all students under age 22 entering a public or private institution of higher education in Texas to receive a vaccination against bacterial meningitis at least ten days before the first day of the semester, or meet certain criteria for declining such a vaccination.
+The term “entering student” includes all new students to any DTS campus and returning DTS students to any Texas campus that have taken the most recent fall or spring semester off from enrollment.
 Any entering student thus defined is required to provide documentation no less than 10 days prior to the first day of classes.
-If you are a continuing student coming off of a Leave of Absence (LOA) and taking classes at one of the Texas campuses (Dallas, Houston, Austin, or San Antonio), please complete the Bacterial Meningitis Form.
+Once having received the vaccination please complete the Bacterial Meningitis Form* online, then submit the appropriate documentation as evidence of the vaccination.

-If you have any questions, please contact the Office of Student Services at 214-841-3789 or by email at email@example.com.
+If you have any questions, please contact Student Services at 214-887-5360 or by email at firstname.lastname@example.org.

 Evidence of Vaccination